ReturnsAPI/ReturnsAPI/core/Notes.md

 - item on acquired runs for both host and clients
     - write this down in docs desc too
     - i think all content callbacks do actually

+- invalid arguments to gmf call does not throw gamemaker error, but silently fails instead